Buttery shortbread and velvety ganache join forces in this festive recipe for Chocolate Thumbprint Cookies.

 Make the chocolate filling:

-Add the chocolate chips to a medium bow.
+- Add the chocolate chips to a medium bowl.